RayAndrade/TheRayCode/CPP/Creational/Singleton/README.md

 In conclusion, for C++ developers, the Singleton design pattern provides a structured methodology to ensure a single instance of a class, which can be critical for resource management, maintaining global state, and optimizing performance.
 Understanding this pattern is beneficial when there's a need to centrally manage resources or state across different parts of an application.

+## Structure

+**Singleton**
+* Defines an Instance that lets clients access its unique instance.
+Instance is a class operation.

+## Collaborations

+Clients access a Singleton instance soley cLIETS ACCESS A sINGLETON INSTANCE SOLEY THOUGH sINGLTON'S iNSTANCE OPERATION

 ### **S.W.O.T.
 Analysis of the Singleton Design Patterns for C++**

 **Strengths**